open-tool/ultron/README.md

 [ ![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.atiurin/ultron/badge.svg) ](https://maven-badges.herokuapp.com/maven-central/com.atiurin/ultron)
 ![Android CI](https://github.com/open-tool/ultron/workflows/AndroidCI/badge.svg)

 Ultron is an easiest framework to develop Android UI tests.
-It makes your tests stable, short and understandable.
+It makes your tests simple, stable and supportable.
-It's based on Espresso and UI Automator and it provides a lot of new great features.
+It's based on Espresso, UI Automator and Compose UI testing framework.
+Ultron provides a lot of new great features.
 Ultron also gives you a full control under your tests!

 Moreover, you don't need to learn any new classes or special syntax.
 All magic actions and assertions are provided from crunch.
 Ultron can be easially customised and extended.
 Wish you only stable tests!

 ![logo](https://user-images.githubusercontent.com/12834123/112367915-96321580-8ceb-11eb-90f6-ed44b5b53ab0.png)

 ## What are the benefits of using the framework?